-- Strong understanding of the roles and responsibilities of a governing body that is aligned to the school's mission - Proposed governance structure is likely to ensure effective governance and meaningful oversight of school performance, operations, and financials - Clear delineation of authority and working relationship between the governing body and school staff - Demonstrates that the membership of the governing body will contribute the wide range of relevant knowledge, skills, and commitment needed to oversee a successful charter school, including but not limited to educational, financial, accounting, legal, and community experience and expertise, as well as special skill set to reflect school-specific programs, if applicable (e.g., STEM, fine arts, blended learning, alternative programs, etc.) - o Qualifications and experience levels of governing body members with accounting and finance experience significantly exceeds the statutory minimum requirements and demonstrates proven track record of successful management or oversight of a multi-million dollar entity - O Qualifications and experience levels of governing body members with legal experience significantly exceeds the statutory minimum requirements and demonstrates proven track record of successful management or oversight of complex, high risk/high profile legal matters - O Qualifications and experience levels of governing body members with human resources experience significantly exceeds the statutory minimum requirements and demonstrates proven track record of successful management or oversight of a human resource function or process in a mid-sized to large employer with staffing levels equivalent to those of the school at full capacity - O Qualifications and experience levels of governing body members who are licensed Nevada educators significantly exceeds the statutory minimum requirements and demonstrates proven track record of significant academic gains in the classroom (for classroom teacher) or school level (for an administrator) in schools which serve populations similar to the target population - For each of the following areas, at least one board member has the appropriate knowledge to recognize if the school is at risk of failing to achieve its mission because it is going astray academics, finances, legal issues, management and operations, and community relations. - Provides plans for meaningful training for board members - Each board member's described role on the board matches their professional skill set. - Board training costs are reflected in the budget narrative assumptions and the budget calculations - Describes the process for resolving student/parent objections and the mechanism for removal of governing body members if needed - Goals are clear and measurable, and contribute to improved academic outcomes for students and overall advancement of the organization - The information that the board collects will enable the board to determine if the school leader and any EMO has satisfied each standard. - The board puts into place a structure that enables it to collect the information it needs. - There are no prohibited familial relationships between charter holder board members, charter holder board members and staff, or charter holder board members and EMO employees within the third degree of consanguinity or affinity nor any supervisory or business relationships.
+- Strong understanding of the roles and responsibilities of a governing body that is aligned to the school's mission - If changes to governance structure are proposed, revised governance structure is likely to ensure effective governance and meaningful oversight of school performance in academics, operations, and finance - Clear delineation of authority and working relationship between the governing body and campuses - Demonstrates that the membership of the governing body will contribute the wide range of relevant knowledge, skills, and commitment needed to oversee a successful multi-site charter school - Qualifications and experience levels of governing body members with accounting and finance experience significantly exceeds the statutory minimum requirements and demonstrates proven track record of successful management or oversight of a multi-million dollar, multi-site entity - Qualifications and experience levels of governing body members with legal experience significantly exceeds the statutory minimum requirements and demonstrates proven track record of successful management or oversight of complex, high risk/high profile legal matters - Qualifications and experience levels of governing body members with human resources experience includes significantly exceeds the statutory minimum requirements and demonstrates proven track record of successful management or oversight of a human resource function or process in a mid-sized to large multi-site employer with staffing levels equivalent to those of the school at full capacity - Qualifications and experience levels of governing body members who are licensed Nevada educators significantly exceeds the statutory minimum requirements and demonstrates proven track record of significant academic gains in the classroom (for classroom teacher) or school level (for an administrator) in schools which serve populations similar to the target population - For each of the following areas, at least one board member has the appropriate knowledge to recognize if the school is at risk of failing to achieve its mission because it is going astray academics, finances, legal issues, management and operations, and community relations. - Identifies board development needs, including skill gaps and provides plans for meaningful training for board members and recruitment of board members with specific target skills and experiences - Board training costs are reflected in the budget narrative assumptions and the budget calculations - There are no prohibited familial relationships between proposed new charter holder board members, proposed new charter holder board members and staff, or proposed new charter holder board members and EMO employees within the third degree of consanguinity or affinity nor any supervisory or business relationships. - Board has a clear policy and procedure for addressing conflicts of interest. - Board's Code of Ethics and conflict of interest policy are clear and consistent and specify the process and procedures for implementing the policy.